- This post contains affiliate links. Read more here.

 You can clean the pad with a damp cloth and fold it down the middle for easy storage and travel.
 And no need to worry about the gel inside since it’s non-toxic and safe for dogs, children, and the environment.

 Helpful Review: “I have 2 of these in medium for my Cavalier King Charles who’s really bothered by heat, even in Winter.
 I leave one in the fridge while he’s using the other one.
 They’re very sturdy especially when you consider how lightweight and slim they are.
 This is the second set I’ve purchased in 3 years because it seems the gel loses its ability to maintain a cool temperature.
 For what these pads do, the price is terrific and I think 18 months of constant use is a more than reasonable life span.
-Such a small price to pay to make my pup so happy!”Buy Now on Amazon for $21.99
+Such a small price to pay to make my pup so happy!”Shop on Amazon

 For a higher price, you can get your dog a premium gel-infused cooling bed complete with memory foam.
 This option could be especially appropriate for older dogs with arthritis or joint pain.

-In case your dog is prone to accidents or tends to run to their bed, the bottom of this pad is made from water-proof and anti-slip material.
+In case your dog is prone to accidents or tends to run to their bed, the bottom of this pad is made from waterproof and anti-slip material.
 The rest of the bed is made from anti-microbial material to prevent mold and mildew.

 A word of caution though: the material is not rated as “chew-proof” so if you’ve got a heavy chewer on your hands, this may not be the best option.

 Helpful Review: “Be aware that you cannot wash these in a washing machine and expect it to come out well.
 I tried it on one and it still works for its purpose but doesn’t look quite as pretty and took forever to dry outside in the summer heat!
 I notice that now the instructions say NOT to machine wash it.
 Just wipe it off as needed.
-I do vacuum mine and it looks just like new as long as I’m careful not to have the vacuum suction too high.”Buy Now on Amazon for $39.95
+I do vacuum mine and it looks just like new as long as I’m careful not to have the vacuum suction too high.”Find on Amazon

 Designed with dogs and pet parents in mind, this cooling pet bed is lined on all four sides with comfy bolsters and includes a removable, pressure-activated cooling pad.
 To clean this bed, simply remove the gel pad and toss the bed into the washing machine.